 “Over the past year, the Crust Copper Company (CCC) has purchased over 10,000 square miles of land in the tropical nation of West Fredonia.
 Mining copper on this land will inevitably result in pollution and, since West Fredonia is the home of several endangered animal species, in environmental disaster.
 But such disasters can be prevented if consumers simply refuse to purchase products that are made with CCC’s copper unless the company abandons its mining plans.”

-Here, the task asks you to evaluate and write whether the argument and supporting evidence is logically correct or not.
+In the above GRE Analyze an Argument example, your task is to evaluate the passage and write whether the argument and supporting evidence is logically sufficient or not.
 Constant practice is the only way to craft a response and critically analyse a passage correctly.

 Given below are some tips that’ll help you craft a good response.